Terry-Mao/gopush2/README.md

  # The subscriber then block, until a message published to the sub key or receive a server heartbeat

  # 4
- # Post to http://localhost:port/pub?key=xxx&expire=30, the message write to http body (the url query field "expire" means message expired after 30 second)
+ # Post to http://localhost:port/pub?key=xxx&expire=30&mid=1, the message write to http body (the url query field "expire" means message expired after 30 second, mid(message id) is control by your app)

  # 5
  # If any error, gopush2 close the socket, client need to retry connect